hanelske/NRT/_pages/science_case.md

   image: little_dumbbell.jpg
 ---

-Building on the success of the fully autonomous and robotic Liverpool Telescope, the design of its 4 metre successor is underway.
-The focus is on fast follow-up of rapidly varying and fading transients, including gravitational wave candidates and new and exciting objects which are anticipated to be discovered in the new upcoming era of survey telescopes.
-The next decade will see the commissioning of many major international projects, opening new windows on the time-variable universe.
-They will make it possible to search wider areas of the sky than ever before, and as such discover new classes of transient and time-variable sources at optical, radio and high-energy Gamma-ray wavelengths and exploiting multimessenger and particle physics too.
-There is a critical need for a new 4.0m optical follow-up facility to rapidly respond to such discoveries and make detailed photometric, spectroscopic and polarimetric observations.

 # Science drivers

 The key science drivers are time-domain sources, highly variable and transient objects that are notoriously difficult to follow-up.
 In particular the design of the NRT is ideal for the study of sources such as supernovae, gamma-ray bursts, electromagnetic counterparts to gravitational wave sources, exoplanets, Gaia sources, fast-radio bursts, and new and currently unknown sources that will be discovered.